 This qualification prepares you for work in roles that support information technology activities in the workplace across a wide range of ICT areas, including technical support, network administration, web technologies, software applications and digital media technologies.
 Roles include: help desk officer; ICT technician; Network support officer.

 The course is available to students who have successfully completed all Units of Competency in the 240 hour course, as part of their HSC studies.

 ICT30118 – Certificate III in Information, Digital Media & Technology

 Course Duration and Attendance

-This is a 120 hour course that runs over six weeks after the HSC exams have finished and prior to the end of the school year.
+This is a 140 hour course that runs over five weeks after the HSC exams have finished and prior to the end of the school year.
+In 2020, the course will commence on Thursday 12 November and finish on Wednesday 16 December.
 To meet the requirements of the course you will need to:

 Entry Requirements, Credit Transfer (CT) and Recognition of Prior Learning (RPL)

 To enrol in this course you must have successfully completed the 240 hour Information and Digital Technology course for the Higher School Certificate including the units that are listed in the “Units of Competency” section below.
 You will be given Credit Transfer for these units.